I am an official Venezianico dealer.

 Why the new Nereide GMT 39 is so interesting

-Many GMT watches either appear too large, too technical, or too much like a classic travel watch.
-In my view, the new Venezianico Nereide GMT 39 takes a much more balanced approach.
-It remains clearly recognizable as a sports watch but appears more compact, elegant, and mature than many GMT models that today automatically trend toward 40-plus millimeters.
+Many GMT watches appear either too large, too technical, or too much like a classic travel watch.
+The new Venezianico Nereide GMT 39, in my opinion, takes a much more balanced approach.
+It clearly remains recognizable as a sports watch, but appears more compact, elegant, and mature than many GMT models that automatically tend towards 40 plus millimeters today.

-That’s exactly what makes it exciting.
-It is not just a smaller version of a well-known GMT idea, but a watch that brings many things together very well: wearability, function, presence, and character.
+This is precisely what makes it exciting.
+It is not simply a smaller version of a known GMT concept, but a watch that brings many things together very well: wearability, function, presence, and character.

-In addition, the design does not appear flat.
-Both new variants strongly come to life through the light, the color gradient, and the effect of the bezel.
+In addition, the design is not flat.
+Both new variations thrive on light, color gradients, and the effect of the bezel.
 Depending on the viewing angle, the impression changes significantly.
-This is exactly what makes the watch more interesting in reality than many sterile product photos might initially suggest.
+This is precisely what makes the watch more interesting in reality than many sterile product photos might initially suggest.

-True GMT: more than just an additional hand
+True GMT: more than just an extra hand

-What really sets this watch apart is not just the look, but the way the GMT function is implemented.
+What truly distinguishes this watch is not just its appearance, but the way the GMT function is implemented.
 The Nereide GMT 39 is not a simple GMT in the fashionable sense, but a True GMT.

 This makes a real difference in everyday life.
-With a true True GMT, the hour hand can be adjusted individually in hour increments without stopping the watch.
+With a true True GMT, the hour hand can be adjusted independently in one-hour increments without stopping the watch.
 This is exactly the function you really want when traveling.
-When you enter a different time zone, you quickly adjust the local time while the reference time remains unchanged.
+If you arrive in a different time zone, you quickly adjust the local time, and the reference time remains.

-With many simpler GMT designs, it’s different.
-Usually, the local hour hand is not adjusted separately but the GMT hand is.
-That sounds similar on paper but is much less practical in everyday use.
-Especially if you travel a lot or want to use a GMT not just as a design feature but truly functionally, True GMT is the much stronger approach.
+With many simpler GMT constructions, this is different.
+There, usually not the local hour hand is adjusted separately, but the GMT hand.
+On paper, this may sound similar, but in everyday life, it is significantly less practical.
+Especially if you travel a lot or want to use a GMT not just as a design feature, but truly functionally, True GMT is the much stronger approach.

-And this is exactly where the Nereide GMT 39 becomes really interesting: it offers not just a second time zone but even three time zones.
+And this is where the Nereide GMT 39 becomes really interesting: It offers not just a second time zone, but even three time zones.

-- the local time via the hour and minute hands
+- the normal local time via hour and minute hands

 - a second time zone via the additional GMT hand